Nomadic tribes living in the area of today’s Afghanistan perfected the art of knotting rugs – today the Afghan rug is well known all around the world.

 The knotting of rugs is a centuries-old tradition in Afghanistan.
-World-widely Afghan rugs are highly valued and they have been important export commodities of the country for a long time.
-Back in time nomads produced the first woven and knotted rugs and ‘Kilim’ as a substitute for animal wide.
+Worldwide, Afghan rugs are highly valued and they have been important export commodities of the country for a long time.
+Back in time nomads produced the first woven and knotted rugs and ‘Kilim’ as a substitute for animal hide.
 They were considered a handy piece of furniture because they could be easily rolled up and packed on the nomad’s horses.
 After arriving on a new resting place rugs were used in versatile ways as comfortable floor covering, ‘wall’ or ‘entrance door’ of the tents.

 Every tribe had its own specific pattern and colour scheme – just like European family crests.

 The traditional art of knotting rugs is one of the oldest cultural achievements of humankind.
 In 2010 it was included in the UNESCO’s Representative List of Intangible Cultural Heritage.

 The first designs of the traditional carpets were quite simple.
 In contrast to the diversity of shapes in paintings and pottery, the rectangular structure of the weaving frame only allowed the production of basic geometric forms – for thousands of years rectangles, squares, hexagons and octagons were dominating the design of rugs.
 The structured character of these forms simultaneously created repetitions of hexagons and octagons within the spaces and gaps in between.